upmcplanetracker/openevidenceaiscribe-ubuntu/README.md

     ./connectclinic.sh

 **Important:** Start OpenEvidence recording in Chrome and a Zoom meeting window before running this script.
-The Chrome and Zoom input does not exist until recording begins.
-If you close either Zoom or the OpenEvidence recording while the shell connectclinic.sh is running you probably will need to run this script again (i.e., you will need to run the connectclinic.sh script before each patient with Zoom meeting open and the OpenEvidence tab open and recording.
-Unforutnaely Ubuntu is aggressive about re-wiring the audio once a device shuts off.
+The Chrome and Zoom input most likely does not exist until recording begins.
+If you close either Zoom or the OpenEvidence recording while the shell connectclinic.sh is running, you will probably need to run this script again (i.e., you will need to run the connectclinic.sh script before each patient with Zoom meeting open and the OpenEvidence tab open and recording.
+Unforutnaely Ubuntu is aggressive about re-wiring the audio once a device shuts off.)

 ### Turn Audio Routing OFF